jeremybatesDC/brewpubFinder/README.md

 - I used Vue's CSS modules feature (more powerful than scoped).

-- I could keep coding and making this prettier, but hoping I've demonstrated the necessary core competancies.
+- I could keep coding and making this prettier, but hoping I've demonstrated the necessary core competencies.

 - Please don't visit more than 12 brewpubs per day.